 - In store Wi-Fi

-- Development of promotional material
+- Development of promotional material, including images

 - Residential address and delivery address

 - Marketing preferences

 - Images and recordings such as CCTV, adverts, promotional material, events etc.

 - University details: University name, place and year of study